nilearn/nilearn/doc/glm/first_level_model.rst

 timing information.
 In addition, an FIR (finite impulse response, 'fir') model of the HRF is also available.

-In order to visualize the predicted regressor prior to plugging it into the linear model, use the function :func:`nilearn.glm.first_level_model.compute_regressor`, or explore the HRF plotting example :ref:`sphx_glr_auto_examples_04_glm_first_level_plot_hrf.py`.
+In order to visualize the predicted regressor prior to plugging it into the linear model, use the function :func:`nilearn.glm.first_level.compute_regressor`, or explore the HRF plotting example :ref:`sphx_glr_auto_examples_04_glm_first_level_plot_hrf.py`.